aysmedia/whmdw/README.md

 2. Create a MySQL database that will be used to store the WHM Data Warehouse information

-3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php, and then update config.inc.php to reflect your server's settings
+3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings

-4. Open the WHM Data Warehouse in a web browser, and click on the "Rebuild Data Warehouse" link
+4. Open the WHM Data Warehouse in a web browser and click on the "Rebuild Data Warehouse" link

 5. A new window browser window will open, which will run a script that creates the initial data warehouse